Blog

 Threat Prevention - Finding the Winning Strategy

 Threats are typically contained and chemically broken down before being eliminated from the body.
 Each threat poses different challenges for the immune system to overcome, with some being easier to handle than others.
-After working at it, the immune is eventually successful and is able to store the winning strategy for next time.
+After working at it, the immune system is eventually successful and is able to store the winning strategy for next time.

-Through continuous immune surveillance, all areas of the body are kept free of dangerous matter and safety is maintained at all times.
+Through continuous immune surveillance, all areas of the body are kept free of dangerous matter, and safety is maintained at all times.

-Cellular Preservation - Keeping Calm through Conservation
+Cellular Preservation - Keeping Calm Through Conservation

 A healthy immune system preserves nearby cells by maintaining a balanced response to a threat.
 It also attempts to isolate the threat, keeping the overall damage to a minimum.